tuffy/emuman/README.md

 If no directory is specified, the current working directory is used.
 If no machines are specified, `emuman` tries to verify as many machines as it finds in the root of the output directory.
-The report will be send to standard output for easy filtering, but will *not* be generated in any particular order.
+The report will be sent to standard output for easy filtering, but will *not* be generated in any particular order.

 Machines will be reported as OK only if their directories contain all the correct ROMs with the correct names and nothing else.
 Missing files or incorrect files will be reported as BAD, as will machine directories with extra files that need to be removed.

+Unused device machines will also be reported separately.
+No sense keeping the ROMs for a device that none of your games use.

 ## Generating a Report